golang/proposal/design/48409/soft-memory-limit.src.md

 decides to shrink the heap space used; more recent implementations (e.g. G1) do so more rarely, except when [the application is idle](https://openjdk.java.net/jeps/346).

+Some JVMs are "container aware" and read the memory limits of their containers to stay under the limit.
+This behavior is closer to what is proposed in this document, but I do not believe the memory limit is directly configurable, like the one proposed here.

 ### SetMaxHeap